|Property||The property shows a favorable magnetic porphyry or skarn signature and IP has outlined several drill ready targets.|

 The Jewel property lies in the northern part of the Upper Triassic to Lower Jurassic Quesnel Trough – Quesnellia Terrane –, a Mesozoic island arc terrane juxtaposed against the ancestral North American continental margin.
 The Quesnel Trough is bounded on the west by older rocks of the Cache Creek Terrane across the Pinchi Fault, and to the east across the Manson Fault by the Slide Mountain Terrane.
 It hosts numerous alkalic porphyry copper-gold deposits, from southern to northern B.C.
 The deposits in this region of the Quesnel Trough area are associated with potassically altered diorite to syenite plugs and stocks and coeval andesitic, volcanic rocks, mainly along the flanks of the Hogem batholith.

 In the Jewel project area, the geology consists of intrusive rocks of early Cretaceous Germansen Batholith intrusive suite that intrude into northerly striking Triassic-Jurassic Takla Group volcanics.
 The main batholith rock types consisting of leucocratic, orthoclase megacrystic hornblende biotite granite.
 The volcanic rocks of the mid to late Jurassic Takla Group are mapped regionally as interbedded black argillite, greywacke, siltstone, shale and minor limestone, minor ash tuff, tuffaceous argillite, basalt breccia and agglomerate in some localities.
-Copper mineralization has been identified within a pyroxene phyric volcanic in outcrop on the property, although much of the target area is thought to be covered by 5-20 meters of glacial till.
+Copper mineralization has been identified within a pyroxene phyric volcanic in outcrop on the property, although much of the target area is thought to be covered by 5-20m of glacial till.